bbauska/W3Cx-2of5/README.md

 <h4>&lt;tbody&gt;</h4>

-Following <thead>, subsequent rows are considered body rows in a table.
+Following &lt;thead&gt;, subsequent rows are considered body rows in a table.
 Regular cells are specified using <td> as a child of &lt;tr&gt;:

 ```xml